 Following a scenic drive, we arrive to the remote, mountainous region of Zagori, home of the UNESCO- protected Vikos Gorge, known to be the deepest canyon in the world.
 Zagori is comprised of 46 thousand-year-old hamlets and villages.

-Today’s gentle hike starts in the village of Kipoi, and has us following old stone footpaths and crossing arching stone bridges above mountain streams and rivers connecting to the tranquil villages of Vitsa, Monodendri and Dilofo.
-We overnight in Zagori.
+Today’s gentle “Seven Bridges Hike” hike starts in the village of Dilofo, and has us following old stone footpaths and crossing arching stone bridges above mountain streams and rivers connecting to the tranquil villages of Kipi, Koukouli and Vitsa.
+We overnight in Vista.

 The gorge of Vikos, with its 3000-ft. sharp limestone cliffs, is one of the most impressive landforms in Europe.
 Walking around the village of Monodendri, we find numerous excellent viewpoints where we explore the abyss and admire the spectacular gorge.
 Our truly unique experience begins with a descent into the depths of the gorge on a spiral staircase.

-After reaching the riverbed, we follow the stream for five miles to where it joins the Voïdomátis River.
-A short, steep climb brings us to the hamlet of Vikos for awe-inspiring 360-degree views.
-The day ends with a quick transfer to a boutique hotel in the tiny village of Mikró Pápingo.
+After reaching the riverbed, we follow the stream for several hours to where it joins the cold springs of the Voïdomátis River.
+A steep climb brings us to the hamlet of Vikos for awe-inspiring 360-degree views.
+The day ends with a quick transfer to a boutique hotel in the tiny village of Mikró Pápigo.

 Our adventure today begins by transferring back towards Thessaloniki.
-Along the way, we stop for a tour at the magical archaeological site of Vergina, set in the vast peach fields on the foot of Mount Olympus.
+We stop for a lunch in the vibrant lake town of Ioánnina, the cultural and economic capitol of Epirus, favored by Greek and European poets, literates, and artists.
+Continuing on, we stop for a tour at the magical archaeological site of Vergina, set in the vast peach fields on the foot of Mount Olympus.
 This historic site is known for the discovery of the Royal Tombs where the father of Alexander the Great, King Philip II of Macedon, was laid to rest.
 It is also a UNESCO World Heritage Site.

-In the afternoon we drive to Thessaloniki and spend the afternoon relaxing and enjoying our 5-star hotel.
+In the late afternoon we drive to Thessaloniki and celebrate our tours end with a final dinner at our beautiful sea side hotel.